the-turing-way/the-turing-way/book/website/community-handbook/contributing/contributing-templates.md

 Chapters, themselves, contain _sub-chapters_ that delve deeper into the chapter's topic, a _Checklist_ section that itemises action points for readers to take based on the key concepts from the chapter, and a _Resources_ section that points readers to other resources where they can investigate the chapter's topic further.
 In addition, a chapter may contain a _Personal Stories_ sub-chapter that studies how an individual practices the chapter's topic in their work.

-The [chapter template](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/templates/chapter-template) is a great resource for writing a new chapter.
+The [chapter template](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/templates/chapter-template) is a great resource for designing and planning a new chapter.
-It contains useful recommendations for structuring your chapter's content and helps you think about _what_ to write.
+It contains useful recommendations to structure your content and help you think about _what_ to write.

-In addition, if you wish to revise an existing chapter instead, the chapter template remains a good point of reference for what an ideal chapter in _The Turing Way_ should contain.
+In addition, if you wish to revise an existing chapter instead, the chapter template remains a good point of reference to identify what sections to include or what a typical chapter in _The Turing Way_ should contain.

 (ch-contributing-templates-casestudies)=
 ## Case Studies